lowlight-ua/dos-pesos/docs/implementation.md

 # Resource diagram

 The diagram below illustrates the AWS resources provisioned by the solution, and how they relate to stuff that's happening on the edge/thing machines.
+I drew it mostly for my own understanding, it's not necessary to use *DosPesos*.